makerdao/governance-manual/delegation/mkr-holder-agreement.md

 ## Obligation

-MKR Token Holders are under no obligation to delegate, No delegate is obligated to continue voting on other MKR Holder’s behalf.
+MKR Token Holders are under no obligation to delegate.
+No delegate is obligated to continue voting on other MKR Holder’s behalf.

 ## Ability to Stop